PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 - Error message for Shares Held & Shares Sold :  `Total of Shares Sold & Shares Held can not be >= 1,00,000`.

-- Error message for `Qualified` : //TODO
+- Error message for `Qualified` : `Should be >= {Exercise Date + 1 year + 1 day}`.

-  ​

 ## Edit Exercise

 ### System Rule

 - Can be editable anytime.
+- Exercise is already performed and if the user wants to update or delete that exercise, the `Edit Exercise action is used.
+- If the user has completed the exercise of all vested shares, then change the action name `Edit Exercise` to `Edit`.

 ### UX Rule

+- ​

 ### UI Rule